-Caitlin Hachmyer founded the project Foundations and the Future: Celebrating Women’s Leadership in the Food Movement in 2016.
-She is a full time commercial farmer, owning/operating Red H Farm, a diversified vegetable operation she began in Sebastopol, CA, in 2009.
+Caitlin Hachmyer founded the project Celebrating Women’s Leadership in the Food in 2016.
+She is the owner/operator of Red H Farm, a diversified vegetable farm she began in Sebastopol, CA, in 2009.
 With an undergraduate degree in Anthropology and Conservation Resource Studies from the University of California, Berkeley and a graduate degree in Urban and Environmental Policy and Planning from Tufts University, her work on the ground is complimented by research, writing, teaching, and activism.
 In addition to building an agroecological farm landscape, she is a contract researcher and writer for the Institute for Food and Development Policy/Food First, a member of the Sonoma County Food Systems Alliance, an advisory board member at Petaluma Bounty, and adjunct faculty (teaching Agroecology) at Sonoma State University.
 In 2016 she was acknowledged by the Food and Agriculture Organization of the United Nation’s through their Agroecology Knowledge Hub and by American Farmland Trust’s Profiles in Stewardship project for her leadership in agroecological farming.
 Caiti is a published writer, having contributed chapters to two separate books in 2017 – “Notes from a New Farmer: Rent Culture, Insecurity and the Need for Change,” in Land Justice: Re-imagining Food, Land and the Commons in the United States (Food First Books) and “The Role of Land Rights in Social Transformation: Stories from Boston and Philadelphia” in Public Policies for Food Sovereignty: Social Movements and the State (Routledge)

-Layla Aguilar is farm manager for San Francisco’s Bi Rite Markets.
-She grows diversified row crops and perennials on three acres in Sonoma.
+Layla Aguilar is farm manager at Eames Ranch in Petaluma, California where she manages annual and perennial crops and grazes animals for carbon sequestration and community education.
 Prior to living in Sonoma County, she traveled throughout California making olive oil, lived on farms in New York state and Virginia and ran school gardens in Los Angeles.
 In 2009, Layla completed an apprenticeship in ecological horticulture at the Center for Agroecology and Sustainable Food Systems in Santa Cruz.
 She has a passion for introducing all people to the pleasures of eating well.

 Thea Carlson is a facilitator, farmer, educator, and artist, with roots in California and the Midwest.
 She is Co-Director of the Biodynamic Association and also holds several other roles including Biodynamic Education, Conference Weaver, People, and Teal Implementer.
 She lives in the Mayacamas Mountains in Sonoma County, California, and frequently visits other parts of the world.
 Her diverse experience includes farming biodynamic and organic vegetables, fruit and flowers; teaching gardening, nutrition, and beekeeping; designing, building and managing urban community and educational gardens; and organizing strategic communications training programs for nonprofit leaders.
 Since 2011, she has played a key role in developing the Biodynamic Association’s educational offerings, planning and implementing the biennial North American Biodynamic Conference, and exploring new ways to manage and evolve the organization.
 Thea earned a B.S. in Earth Systems from Stanford University, a permaculture design certificate from Occidental Arts and Ecology Center, and is trained in the Art of Hosting and consensus facilitation.
 Besides growing food, making compost, and helping others to do both, she loves to hike, play her cello, throw pottery, cook, read, and spend time with her family and many beloved friends.